tfabris/BlueGigaEmpeg/README.txt

    that checkbox when doing the firmware upgrade.

  - After the upgrade is successful, disconnect everything and cut the trace JP4 on the BetzTechnik WT32i Bluetooth board.
+IMPORTANT: Use extreme care when cutting JP4.
+Make sure not to peel up the pads.
+There are two traces running to the USB side of the JP4 pad and if you peel up that trace, your board will no longer be able to power up.

 ------------------------------------------------------------------------------